onera/project_utils/doc/Workflow.md

 # Description #
 We present here a way to organize git repositories for developping multiple projects sharing common libraries.
 To give an more concrete idea of related libraries and projects, here is an example of dependencies between projects ![dependency graph](./project_dep_graph.svg).
-The projects we are talking about are fine-grained: a few peoples working on small libraries.
+The projects we are talking about are *fine-grained*: a few peoples working on small libraries.
 We envision 2/3 people working on the same library at the same time, and 1 person working in several libraries at the same time.

 # Requirements #